16 Healthiest Starbucks Foods to Order in 2025

 • That’s It Apple + Blueberry Bar

-• Pumpkin Tree Peter Rabbit Organics Strawberry and Banana Fruit Purée
+• Peter Rabbit Organics Strawberry Banana

 A breakfast sandwich and iced tea from Starbucks